Drake heading into 2022 season with something to prove

-Head coach Todd Stepsis said he's already seen a boost in the energy and motivation his players have had during camp.
+Head coach Todd Stepsis has already seen a boost in the energy and motivation his players have had during camp.

-"I've seen us continue to practice whether it's a day like today where it's a little warm or whether it's a full-padded day or just a helmets day," said Stepsis.
+"I've seen us continue to practice whether it's a day like today where it's a little warm or whether it's a full-padded day or just a helmets day," Stepsis said.
 "They're attacking it the right way and they're not looking for the finish line.
 They're staying in the moment which is really great."

 Stepsis said while their goal is to win more games, they're staying focused on the task at hand which is getting better every day.